Pai, Thailand: Tourism and development

-Recently Pai has appeared on the Thailand tourist map and has received major infrastructure upgrades including an airport with several daily flights, nine (9) 7-Elevens, several small- to medium-size luxury resorts, totaling more than 350 accommodation properties, several live music clubs, beer bars, and three sets of traffic lights.
-It has led to an influx of business investment and land speculation by both farang (Western Caucasians) and big city Thais.
+Pai has nine 7-Elevens, several small- to medium-size luxury resorts, totaling more than 350 accommodation properties, several live music clubs, beer bars, and three sets of traffic lights.
+It has led to an influx of business investment and land speculation by farang (Western foreigners) and also big city Thais.
 While some hail these changes as a new age of prosperity for Pai, others point to the loss of Pai's traditional customs and culture.

 In the tourist high season of November through March there are large numbers of tourists.
 Prior to 2006, foreign tourists predominated, but now Thai tourists are catching up in numbers, particularly after Pai was featured in two popular Thai-made romantic movies, The Letter: Jod Mai Rak (จดหมายรัก, 2004) and Ruk Jung (รักจัง, 2006).
 During high season, tourist numbers swell to the point that Pai experiences traffic jams, as well as shortages of electricity, water, and petrol.

 Pai hosts music festivals as well as staging an international Enduro championship.
 Pai Canyon (Kong Lan) is nearby.

-Attraction sites

-Some of the top attraction sites in Pai, Thailand include: